Center on Municipal Capital Markets

 Developing greater understanding, expertise and skills in the financing of our nation's physical infrastructure

-The Center on Municipal Capital Markets (CMCM) at The University of Texas At Austin is the one of the only university-based center focused exclusively on municipal capital markets.
+The Center on Municipal Capital Markets (CMCM) at The University of Texas At Austin is one of the only university-based centers focused exclusively on municipal capital markets.
 Developing greater understanding and expertise in the municipal capital markets is critical due to the substantial amount of resources governments at all levels require to address their sizable and growing infrastructure needs.

 Given the size of these capital needs, the Center on Municipal Capital Markets educational efforts are especially salient due to the increasing technical sophistication of the municipal capital markets and the lack of specialized training most municipal finance professionals receive in their graduate education training.